lifebit-ai/exomiser-pipeline-nf/README.md

 Here is the list of steps performed by this pipeline.

 1. `process ped_hpo_creation` - this process produces the pedigree (PED) file needed for exomiser to run using a python script.
-2. `process 2` - this process is where the autoconfig file for exomiser is generated and exomiser is run.
+2. `process exomiser` - this process is where the autoconfig file for exomiser is generated and exomiser is run.

 ### Output